Design patterns for multitenant SaaS applications and Azure Cognitive Search

 - Cloud resource cost: As with any other application, software solutions must remain cost competitive as a component of a multitenant application.

 - Ease of Operations: When developing a multitenant architecture, the impact on the application's operations and complexity is an important consideration.
-Azure Search has a 99.9% SLA.
+Azure Cognitive Search has a 99.9% SLA.

 - Global footprint: Multitenant applications may need to effectively serve tenants which are distributed across the globe.